PowerOfEvil: Misfits

 Schrage joined Misfits in 2017.
 In the Spring Season, Misfits placed fourth overall, and in summer, Schrage achieved his third finals loss in three years, after Misfits were defeated by G2.
-However, despite not winning a split, Misfits still qualified for Worlds as Europe's second seed, due to their accumulated amount of championship points.
+However, despite not winning a split, Misfits still qualified for Worlds as Europe's second seed, due to their accumulated number of championship points.
 At the World championship, Misfits advanced past the groupstage, and met SK Telecom T1, the tournament favorites in the quarterfinals.
 Despite being heavy underdogs, Misfits took SKT to all the way to five games, in a very competitive series before falling.

 OpTic Gaming

 In 2018, Schrage moved from Europe to North America to join OpTic Gaming in the NA LCS.
 The team finished in ninth and seventh in their two splits that year, failing to even qualify for playoffs, and Schrage left the team after the season finished.

 Counter Logic Gaming

 Schrage joined Counter Logic Gaming in 2019.
 Once again he struggled along with his team, missing the playoffs with a seventh-place finish in spring.
 In summer however, the team made strides, and finished third in the regular season, and third in playoffs, allowing them once last chance in the regional gauntlet to qualify for Worlds.
 However the team was defeated 3–2 by Clutch Gaming and Schrage once again did not attend the World Championship.